Angela Bazzi, PhD, MPH - UC San Diego

 Chloé Ópalo has developed a career grounded in community-engaged research.
 For nearly 10 years Ms. Ópalo has been working within community organizations to support the health and wellbeing of LGBTQ+ clients.
 As a bilingual, Mexican/Latina woman of trans experience and a first-generation immigrant who grew up in poverty in the U.S., Ms. Ópalo has been an advocate for and facilitator to PrEP for many transgender and non-binary persons.
 Ms. Ópalo is currently serving in the role of Supervisor of Community-Engaged Research at the Los Angeles LGBT Center and as PrEP coordinator for the PrEP Well Project.

-Lance Pollack, PhD - UC San Fransisco
+Lance Pollack, PhD - UC San Francisco

-Lance Pollack, PhD, Senior Statistician, is a Principal Statistician in the Department of Medicine at UCSF and serves as a senior statistical consultant to on the Texas projects.
+Lance Pollack is a Principal Statistician in the Department of Medicine at UCSF and serves as a senior statistical consultant to on the Texas projects.
 He is a co-investigator on the Texas YBSMM+ study and has detailed knowledge of the sampling frame, study procedures, and measures.
 Dr. Pollack will provides input to assist Dr. Storholm with effectively preparing the Texas YBSMM data and conducting analyses.
 He is an expert in probability-based sampling methods and has extensive experience managing the Texas cohort data.

-Cathy J. Reback, PhD, is a Senior Research Scientist with Friends Research Institute and the Director of the Combination Prevention Core for the UCLA Center for HIV Identification, Prevention and Treatment Services.
+Cathy is a Senior Research Scientist with Friends Research Institute and the Director of the Combination Prevention Core for the UCLA Center for HIV Identification, Prevention and Treatment Services.
 Dr. Reback is the Founder and Executive Director of Friends Community Center, which provides substance use and HIV prevention services for sexual and gender minority individuals.

-Dr. Reback’s research is an examination of the intersection of substance use disorders and HIV risk behaviors among sexual and gender minority individuals.
+Her research is an examination of the intersection of substance use disorders and HIV risk behaviors among sexual and gender minority individuals.
 Dr. Reback has an extensive background in conducting community-research collaborations, managing HIV prevention programs, designing and implementing technology-based health interventions, evaluating treatment therapies for populations with substance use and mental health disorders, and conducting mixed methods research studies.
 She has collaborated with local community-based organizations to adopt evidenced-based interventions into public health and community settings.
 Dr. Reback’s community and policy work includes current and past membership on numerous local and national HIV/AIDS and substance use task forces and advisory committees.

 Dan Siconolfi, PhD, MPH - RAND Corporation

-Daniel Siconolfi (he/him) is a behavioral scientist at the RAND Corporation.
+Daniel Siconolfi is a behavioral scientist at the RAND Corporation.
 His research portfolio addresses health disparities, healthy aging, and access to home and community-based services with focal populations including sexual and gender minority persons, older adults, persons living with or affected by HIV, and persons with dementia.
 His recent projects and collaborations include the evaluations of a task-shifting mental health intervention in community settings and mental health first aid training, research assessing disparities in Medicaid home and community-based services, barriers and facilitators to informal and formal advance care planning, and research focused on behavioral health among adolescents and emerging adults.
 Prior to joining RAND, he was a T32 postdoctoral scholar at the University of Pittsburgh Graduate School of Public Health.
 He received his Ph.D. from Johns Hopkins University.

 Wilson Vincent, PhD, MPH - Temple University

-Dr. Vincent is the director of the Health Disparities and Prevention Science (HDPS) Lab.
+Wilson Vincent is the director of the Health Disparities and Prevention Science (HDPS) Lab.
 His research program merges clinical and community psychology, health psychology, and public health.
 Focusing on vulnerable populations, he investigates the impact of social determinants of health, such as stigma and poverty, on mental and physical health outcomes, including health behaviors.
 Dr. Vincent strives toward a strengths-based approach.
 He is interested in multilevel conceptualizations of the individual in context while considering intersectional identities.
 As part of a multilevel approach, broadly defined, Dr. Vincent also investigates intraindividual, biological substrates of stigma and other social determinants of health.
 Dr. Vincent uses both quantitative and qualitative data-analytic methods in his work.
 When he is not working, he enjoys sketching, reading, going to the gym, singing baritone, and traveling when possible.

-Glen Wagner, PhD, MA - RAND Corporation
+Glenn Wagner, PhD, MPH - RAND Corporation

 Glenn Wagner is a senior behavioral scientist at RAND and a professor at the Pardee RAND Graduate School.
 He has been involved in clinical and behavioral HIV research for more than 25 years and has extensive experience with both HIV prevention and treatment research.
 For more than 15 years, he has conducted National Institutes of Health–funded research in the United States on HIV antiretroviral adherence, including methodological studies of adherence measurement and randomized, controlled studies of adherence interventions.
 Wagner has led a group of RAND scientists in developing international HIV research in sub-Saharan Africa, Latin America, and the Middle East.